semaphoreci/docs/docs/reference/sem-command-line-tool.md

 The `sem context` command can be used with or without any command line parameters.
-If `sem context` is used without any other command line parameters, it returns the list of Semaphore 2.0 organizations the active user has previously connected to with the `sem` utility.
+If `sem context` is used without any other command line parameters, it returns a list of Semaphore 2.0 organizations the active user has previously connected to with the `sem` utility.
 When used with a command line argument, which should be a valid organization name that the active user belongs to, `sem context` will change the active organization to the selected one.